 Professor Hodnett passion for U of T is unabated.
 “I have spent most of my career in one of the best jobs in the world.
 I have had wonderful opportunities to ask and answer important research questions, to have a lasting influence on undergraduate and graduate students, and, in recent years, to contribute to governance of this great institution.”

-Professor Hodnett is committed to supporting the Boundless campaign.
-“Supporting the University is both my way of expressing gratitude and of helping to ensure the faculty and students in the future can have even better opportunities to make a difference – locally, nationally and on the world stage.”
+Professor Hodnett is committed to supporting U of T. “Supporting the University is both my way of expressing gratitude and of helping to ensure the faculty and students in the future can have even better opportunities to make a difference – locally, nationally and on the world stage.”